Best Times to Buy Carpet

 You can get a good deal on carpet any time of year, but there’s no question it’s easier when demand is low.
 If you can’t shop at the best times, maybe you can at least avoid some of the high demand times of the year.

-Any comments on when to buy carpet?
+Any questions on what time of year you should buy carpet?
 Let me know in the comments below.